samuelkhor97/Google-Drive-Inspector/README.md

 Drive Inspector is a web app to [Google Drive](https://www.google.com/drive/) - the file storage and synchronization service
 developed by Google - that let you store and work collaboratively with team members.
 This extension will let users to have insight on every team drive contributions
 statistics with visualizations.
-It is created specifically for markers' (lecturers, teachers etc.) use.
+It is created specifically for markers' (lecturers, teachers with students' team drives' access) use.
+*Currently only designated for Google Docs and Google Sheets.*

 ## Requirements
 - Python 3.x